manoaexchange/manoaexchange.github.io/index.md

 ---

+## Community Feedback
+*"Posting items was useful and easy.
+However some areas did not work such as messages"*

+Undergrad Senior computer science major

+*"The listing items was easy to use.
+The ui design needs work"*

+Undergrad Junior Computer Science major

 ## Contributors

 This was a joint project created by [Shawn Anthony,](https://shawn-anthony.github.io/ "Shawn Anthony") [Christopher Na,](https://chrisn3.github.io/ "Christopher Na") and [Katherine Piniol.](https://piniolk.github.io/ "Katherine Piniol")

 [Top of Page](#table-of-contents)